vidinoti/cordova-plugin-PixLive/README.md

-# Cordova plugin for PixLive SDK
+# Cordova plugin for PixLive SDK  [https://github.com/vidinoti/cordova-plugin-PixLive](https://github.com/vidinoti/cordova-plugin-PixLive)

 This allows a seamless bridge for using Augmented Reality PixLive SDK into your own Cordova application.

-Check [http://www.pixlive.info](http://www.pixlive.info) for more information and the Ionic plugin at [http://vidinoti.github.io/angular-pixlive/](http://vidinoti.github.io/angular-pixlive/)
+Check [https://www.vidinoti.com/](https://www.vidinoti.com/) for more information and [https://vidinoti.github.io/](https://vidinoti.github.io/) for the complete documentation.

 ## Installation
 Create a PixLive Maker account, obtain a licence, download SDKs and register you app at http://pixlivemaker.com